Names of India: Bharat

-The designation Bharat appears in the official Sanskrit name of the country, Bhāratagaṇarājya.
-The name is derived from the ancient Hindu Puranas, which refer to the land that comprises India as Bhāratavarṣa and uses this term to distinguish it from other varṣas or continents.
-For example, the Vayu Purana says "he who conquers the whole of Bhāratavarṣa is celebrated as a samrāṭa".

 The Sanskrit word Bhārata is a vrddhi derivation of Bharata, which was originally an epithet of Agni.
 The term is a verbal noun of the Sanskrit root bhr-, "to bear/to carry", with a literal meaning of to be maintained (of fire).
-The root bhr is cognate with the English verb to bear and Latin ferō.
+The root bhr- is cognate with the English verb 'to bear' and Latin ferō.
 This term also means "one who is engaged in search for knowledge".
 Barato, the Esperanto name for India, is also a derivation of Bhārata.